kmcos/kmcos/doc/source/installation/installation.rst

 Installation on windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Direct installation on windows is currently not supported.
 It is recommended to download virtualbox, to install Ubuntu, and then follow the Ubuntu installation instructions.
+You may need to adjust the resolution to work effectively.
 For direct installin on windows, partial instructions have been written below.
 In the future, an "Ubuntu on Windows 10 via Windows Subsystem" set of instructions will be provided (and would be welcomed as a contribution).

 ***